 It’s not like I hear this voice in my head that screams, “We’re all gonna die!”

-No. It is more an awareness that there are things that can go wrong that I can mitigate.
+No. It is more an awareness that there are things that can go awry that I can mitigate.
 Oye, that is a big word.
 I’ll re-state.

 I’m not a risk-taker – never have been.
 In fact, you might call me a ‘fraidy cat because I am rather risk-averse.
 That said, you might wonder how I ever got my arse in an airplane and learned to fly.